QuantEcon/lecture-python.myst/lectures/newton_method.md

 ## Fixed Point Computation Using Newton's Method

-In this section, we will solve the fixed point of the law of motion for capital in the setting of the [Solow growth model](https://en.wikipedia.org/wiki/Solow%E2%80%93Swan_model).
+In this section we solve the fixed point of the law of motion for capital in the setting of the [Solow growth model](https://en.wikipedia.org/wiki/Solow%E2%80%93Swan_model).

 We will inspect the fixed point visually, solve it by successive approximation, and then apply Newton's method to achieve faster convergence.